aws-amplify/amplify-cli/how-to-write-a-transformer.md

 }
 ```

-> Note: @versioned depends on @model but there is no way to explicitly state this yet..
+> Note: @versioned depends on @model so we must pass `new new DynamoDBModelTransformer()` before `new new VersionedModelTransformer()`.
+Also note that `new AppSyncTransformer()` must go first for now.
+In the future we can add a dependency mechanism and topologically sort it outselves.

 The next step after defining the directive is to implement the transformer's business logic.
 The `graphql-transform` package makes this a little easier
 by exporting a common class through which we may define transformers.
 User's extend the `Transformer` class and implement the required functions.